Looking For A Job

 Disability Equity Training

+The National Council of and for Persons with Disabilities also provides Disability Equity Training.
 Many public and private sector bodies have gradually realised that their work practices and policies fall far short of fulfilling the needs, rights and aspirations of disabled people who are their clients, customers and co-workers and that, in order to change this situation, they need to turn to disabled people for education and guidance.
-From this realisation has grown the demand for Disability Equality Training (DET) run by disabled people, which aims to help people understand the meaning of disability, identify changes in the work practice, and plan strategies to implement change.
+From this realisation has grown the demand for Disability Equality Training (DET) run by disabled people, which aims to help people understand the meaning of disability, identify changes in work practice, and plan strategies to implement change

 Disability Equality Training courses have been organised and run by disabled people and organizations to address the need for information about reality of disability.
 A DET course will enable participants to identify and address discriminatory forms of practice towards disabled people.
 Through training they will find ways to challenge the organisational behaviour which reinforces negative myths and values and which prevents disabled people from gaining equality and achieving full participation in society.